BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 ### 9. Dependency Footprint for HTTPS

----

-## Lagoon (Blue/Green) Strategy – Deferred

-The Lagoon strategy (parallel candidate instance, EIP promotion, enhanced health checks, versioned Nginx with fallback `/healthz`) is currently paused to simplify recovery operations.
-Its full design, scripts, and Terraform modules were snapshotted under:

-- `infra-lagoon/` (blue/green infrastructure definitions)
-- `deploy-lagoon/` (orchestrators, Nginx config, diagnostics, promotion helpers)

-Refer to `deploy-lagoon/README.md` for comprehensive details, rationale, and the steps to resume.
-We will revisit Lagoon when time permits and operational stability goals are met.

-Brief Advantages (when active): safer cutover, rollback path, validation before promotion.
-Temporary drawback: added cognitive overhead during outage recovery.

-Action to Resume Later:

-1. Run a Terraform plan in `infra-lagoon/`.
-2. Rebuild candidate instance and run containers only.
-3. Validate health paths → perform promotion.

-Until then, treat this legacy model as authoritative.

-## Temporary Legacy Recovery Mode (Documentation Note)

-We are operating in a "legacy recovery" configuration whose sole goal is site availability and rapid operational stability after pausing Lagoon (blue/green) promotion logic.
-Differences from the prior Lagoon pattern:

-- Single EC2 instance (no active/candidate swap, no promotion step)
-- Compose executed from `deploy/compose/docker-compose.yml` (canonical path); any root-level compose files on the host should be removed to avoid drift
-- Required environment variables now re-derived directly from `.github-secrets.private.json5` and written into `backend/.env.prod` and `frontend/.env.prod` before container start
-- Health validation limited to container healthchecks plus manual curl; no candidate pre-promotion gating
-- Orchestrator blue/green branches and scripts are preserved under `deploy-lagoon/` but not invoked

-When returning to Lagoon, schedule a restoration task list:

-1. Re-enable dual-instance Terraform modules (in `infra-lagoon/`) and run a plan/apply.
-2. Reintroduce orchestrator promotion workflow (candidate start → health verification → EIP swap / promotion markers).
-3. Reinstate enhanced health path validation and rollback logic.
-4. Audit environment variable propagation to ensure candidate and active share identical `.env.prod` payloads before promotion.
-5. Remove any legacy-only operational shortcuts documented here (e.g., direct root compose use if it reappears, manual container recreation outside orchestrator).

-Until these steps are completed, treat this file as the authoritative guide for production operations.
-Mark a ticket in your backlog (e.g., `restore-lagoon-strategy`) so the deferred work is tracked explicitly.

 No new Node.js dependencies were added to enable HTTPS.
 All TLS functionality lives at the host layer (Nginx + certbot).
 Application packages remained unchanged.
 This minimizes surface area and avoids per-container certificate renewal complexity.

+## Operational Notes (Current Model)

+We are operating in a simplified configuration whose sole goal is site availability and rapid operational stability:

+- Single EC2 instance (no cutover/promotion step)
+- Compose executed from `deploy/compose/docker-compose.yml` (canonical path); any root-level compose files on the host should be removed to avoid drift
+- Required environment variables re-derived directly from `.github-secrets.private.json5` and written into `backend/.env.prod` and `frontend/.env.prod` before container start
+- Health validation limited to container healthchecks plus manual curl

 ## Environment File Lifecycle